 Student records are kept on campus in fireproof cabinets up to five years after graduation.
-After five years, records are moved to an off-campus storage facility.
+After five years, records are destroyed.
 All student transcripts are maintained indefinitely via electronic storage.
 Any students or graduates requiring access to their records should contact the Registrar's Office.